ionos-cloud/external-dns-ionos-webhook/README.md

       value: "8080" # default and recommended port for exposing metrics and health EPs
     - name: IONOS_DEBUG
       value: "false" # change to "true" if you want see details of the http requests
+    - name: IONOS_TOKEN_TTL
+      value: "6000h" # allows configuring the refresh interval for the IONOS Cloud token.
+Defaults to 31536000s (1 year).
     - name: DRY_RUN
       value: "true" # set to "false" when you want to allow making changes to your DNS resources EOF